soskek/variational_dropout_sparsifies_dnn/README.md

 This repository contains
 - MNIST example using variational dropout
     - LeNet-300-100 and LeNet5
+- CIFAR-10 or -100 example using variational dropout
+    - VGGNet16
 - General Chain for models using variational dropout
 - Linear link using variational dropout
 - Convolution2D link using variational dropout
 - Sparse forward computation of Linear link

 The code of variational dropout is partly based on the paper and the authors' [repository](https://github.com/ars-ashuha/variational-dropout-sparsifies-dnn), which uses theano instead of Chainer.
+Example scripts are derived from official examples of Chainer.

 # Requirements